DominiqueMakowski/DominiqueMakowski/README.md

 - [**popularipy**](https://github.com/DominiqueMakowski/popularipy): A Python package to access popularity metrics for your package
 - [**Pyllusion**](https://github.com/DominiqueMakowski/Pyllusion): A Python Module for Generating Visual Illusions

+If these open-source tools helped you and you would like to contribute, you can consider [sponsoring](https://github.com/sponsors/DominiqueMakowski) me.
+I'll use it to get drinks 🍹 for teammates so that we can continue coding while staying hydrated.

 <!--
 **DominiqueMakowski/DominiqueMakowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.